MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/custom-view.md

 12. Drag the **Date and Time** and **Guide** fields from the list of fields in the left pane to the center of the page.

     ![Drag the fields.](media/custom-view-drag-drop-fields.PNG "Drag the fields")

+## Add guides to the view

-13. Go to [https://powerapps.microsoft.com](https://powerapps.microsoft.com).
+1. Go to [https://powerapps.microsoft.com](https://powerapps.microsoft.com).
 You should see your new group and view at the bottom of the left pane.

     ![New group and view in the left pane.](media/custom-view-custom-tab-configuration.PNG "New group and view in the left pane")

-14. Select the view to open it, and then, in the **Guide** field, select a guide to add to the list.
+2. Select the view to open it, and then, in the **Guide** field, select a guide to add to the list.

     ![Add a guide to the list.](media/custom-view-select-list.PNG "Add a guide to the list")

     > [!IMPORTANT]
     > When you add a guide to the list, you must specify a date.
 This date must be either the current date or a future date.
 Otherwise, the guide won't appear on the custom tab.

-15. In the **Owner** field, assign the user who will have access to the list.
+3. In the **Owner** field, assign the user who will have access to the list.

-16. To add more guides to the list, select **New**, and then set the **Guide** and **Owner** fields again.
+4. To add more guides to the list, select **New**, and then set the **Guide** and **Owner** fields again.

 [!INCLUDE[footer-include](../includes/footer-banner.md)]